Build Your Finnish Spa

 Real Finnish Design

-Full body in the heat pocket, no more cold feet, and lots of steam.
+Tall enough ceiling!
+Full body in the heat pocket, no more cold feet.
+Sit where all the heat and steam is, not below it.

-Fresh breathing air.
-Never feel like you are suffocating or battling a timer again.
+Finnish ventilation recommendations.
+Experience oxygen rich air, and never feel like you are suffocating or battling a timer.

 The Finnish Design Difference